CU-ESIIL/Summit_group_2026_7/docs/index.md

 ###All modules in the network should be built around the following principles:

-**Question-driven inquiry**: Each module begins with an environmental question that is scientifically meaningful and suitable for student investigation using available data.
+**1. Question-driven inquiry**: Each module begins with an environmental question that is scientifically meaningful and suitable for student investigation using available data.

-**Authentic data use**: Students work with real environmental data rather than toy examples so that they experience uncertainty, variation, and limits of interpretation.
+**2. Authentic data use**: Students work with real environmental data rather than toy examples so that they experience uncertainty, variation, and limits of interpretation.

-**Scaffolded independence**: The module should move from guided work to greater student independence, following the EDDIE logic that early activities provide structure and later activities increase student choice and responsibility.
+**3. Scaffolded independence**: The module should move from guided work to greater student independence, following the EDDIE logic that early activities provide structure and later activities increase student choice and responsibility.

-**Human oversight of AI**: AI use must never stand alone; students should document prompts, inspect outputs, verify claims, and revise work based on disciplinary evidence.
+**4. Human oversight of AI**: AI use must never stand alone; students should document prompts, inspect outputs, verify claims, and revise work based on disciplinary evidence.

-**Communication as synthesis**: The end point of the module is not only analysis, but communication of evidence-based conclusions in an audience-appropriate form.
+**5. Communication as synthesis**: The end point of the module is not only analysis, but communication of evidence-based conclusions in an audience-appropriate form.

-**Adaptability**: Instructors should be able to teach the full module, shorten it, or substitute a local dataset or tool without changing the core learning goals.
+**6. Adaptability**: Instructors should be able to teach the full module, shorten it, or substitute a local dataset or tool without changing the core learning goals.